ceceliacreates/mermaid/CONTRIBUTING.md

 Here are a few things to know to get you started on the right path.

 ## Development Installation

 ```bash
 git clone git@github.com:mermaid-js/mermaid.git
 cd mermaid
 yarn
 yarn test
 ```

+## Recording e2e Tests

+This project uses Cypress for e2e testing.
+This fork is configured to use Replay to record tests.

+To run and record tests with Replay:

+`yarn e2e`

+This command starts the server, runs all e2e Cypress tests, and records a replay for each spec file.

+See the [Replay Recording Automated Tests Guide](https://docs.replay.io/docs/recording-automated-tests-5bf7d91b65cd46deab1867b07bd12bdf) for more information on recording and viewing replays.

 ## Committing code